HL7Austria/HL7-AT-Reference-IG/input/pagecontent/framework-downloads.md

-{% include specification-header.md %}
+{% include framework-header.md %}

 <h2 class="no-number">Downloads</h2>

-Resources and downloadable materials for the Specification IG.
+Resources and downloadable materials for the Framework IG.

 This section could look like this: